Skip Navigation

 1 Includes equivalency credentials, such as the GED.

 NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
 Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
 Margin of error is calculated as 1.96*standard error.
 Data are based on sample surveys of the noninstitutionalized population, which excludes persons living in institutions (e.g., prisons or nursing facilities) and military barracks.
 Full-time, year-round workers are those who worked 35 or more hours per week for 50 or more weeks per year.
 The labor force refers to the population who reported working or looking for work in the given year.
-Caution should be used when comparing 2019, 2020, and 2021 estimates to those of earlier years due to the impact that the coronavirus pandemic had on interviewing and response rates.
-For additional information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar22.pdf.
+Caution should be used when comparing 2019, 2020, and 2021 estimates with those of earlier years due to the impact that the coronavirus pandemic had on interviewing and response rates.
+For additional information about the impact of the coronavirus pandemic on the Current Population Survey Annual Social and Economic Supplement data collection, please see https://www2.census.gov/programs-surveys/cps/techdocs/cpsmar23.pdf.
+Figures are plotted based on unrounded data.

 [Time series ]